DiffBreak: Is Diffusion-Based Purification Robust?: Details on Our Gradient Module

 \section{Details on Our \sysname{} Gradient Module}

-In \aref{app:prev_issues}, we identify key challenges and flaws in prior work, detailing how \sysname{} systematically resolves each one.
-Then, in \aref{app:practical_examples}, we empirically demonstrate the impact of these flaws on \textit{DBP}'s gradients when left unaddressed, reinforcing their practical significance and validating the need for our reliable module. \aref{app:mem_efficient_algs} presents the pseudo-code for our memory-efficient checkpointing algorithms, offering a transparent blueprint for reproducible and correct gradient-enabled purification.
+In \aref{app:prev_issues}, we identify key implementation challenges in prior work, detailing how \sysname{} systematically resolves each one.
+Then, in \aref{app:practical_examples}, we empirically demonstrate their impact on \textit{DBP}'s gradients when left unaddressed, reinforcing their practical significance and validating the need for our reliable module. \aref{app:mem_efficient_algs} presents the pseudo-code for our memory-efficient checkpointing algorithms, offering a transparent blueprint for reproducible and correct gradient-enabled purification.
 Finally, in \aref{app:manual_verification}, we verify the correctness of our implementation, confirming that the gradients computed by \sysname{} match those produced by a true differentiable purification pipeline.